rocicorp/replicache/design.md

 Conflicts are an unavoidable part of disconnected systems, but they don't need to be exceptionally painful.

-A common, but challenging, way to deal with conflicts is to attempt to merge the *effects* of offline changes.
-But if all you have are the effects of two forks in history, it can be difficult or impossible to reason about what the correct merge is.
+A common initial approach to conflict resolution is to attempt to merge the *effects* of divergent forks.
+This doesn't work well because if all you have are the effects of two forks, it can be difficult or impossible to reason about what the correct merge is.

-Imagine for example a simple database consisting of only a single integer value set to the value `1`.
+Imagine a simple database consisting of only a single integer set to the value `1`.
 A client goes offline for awhile and through a series of changes, ends up with the value `2`.
 Meanwhile the server value goes through a series of changes and ends at `0`:

 ```
 ... - 1 - ...
 0 <- server